anoukperq/reuseable_snippets/onepager met propositie.md

 # Reduce waste in your translation process

 Do you feel your translation process should be optimized in order to meet the international business challenges?
-And are you not afraid to make some changes in the way you work?
-Meet us, translation innovation consultants Subject to Change.
+And are you ready to make some changes in the way you work?
+Translation innovation consultant Anouk Perquin & Co can show you how to take an other approach to the multilingual content creation process which addresses the real bottlenecks when it comes to translation.

 ## Translation starts to hurt when it is time to scale up